Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Candidate selection

 \subsection{Initial selection}

-Objects are first selected by requiring that they are sufficiently bright in the detection filters.
-We impose a $5\,\sigma$ detection threshold in $Y+J$, which removes roughly one third of the sources in the catalogue (see Table \ref{tab:selection steps}).
-We then require non-detections ($<2\,\sigma$ significance) in the HSC $g$, $r$, and $i$ bands.
-No condition is imposed on HSC $z$, since the Lyman-break can enter this filter towards the lower end of the redshift range $6.5 \leq z \leq 7.5$.
-These non-detection conditions reduce the catalogue from objects $1\,051\,995$ to 4849 objects.
-We again stress that this first selection is for a base UltraVISTA sample, without using \Euclid data.
+Objects were first selected by requiring that they are sufficiently bright in the detection filters.
+We imposed a $5\,\sigma$ detection threshold in $Y+J$, which removed roughly one third of the sources in the catalogue (see Table \ref{tab:selection steps}).
+We then required non-detections ($<2\,\sigma$ significance) in the HSC $g$, $r$, and $i$ bands.
+No condition was imposed on HSC $z$ since the Lyman-break can enter this filter towards the lower end of the redshift range $6.5 \leq z \leq 7.5$.
+These non-detection conditions reduced the catalogue from $1\,051\,995$ to 4849 objects.
+We again stress that this first selection is for a base UltraVISTA sample without using \Euclid data.